 Joola 3Star can be used for both practice and events.

 - Hardness: Joola is made of ABS Plastic.
-It is not only hard, but you will also feel ease touching the ball.
+It is not only hard, but you will also feel comfortable touching the ball.

 - Roundness: There is no issue that is Joola’s roundness.
 It doesn’t deserve checking roundness though.